 - The space you occupied was not a public place.

 - The loaded weapon was discovered by violating your constitutional rights.

 - You loaded the firearm as a reasonable measure of self-defense.

-You can be in serious trouble for firing your weapon if it deemed that you did so in an unsafe way.
-The charge is known as negligent discharge and can result in 3 years in jail as well as up to $10,000 in fines.
+You can be in serious trouble for firing your weapon if it is deemed that you did so in an unsafe way.
+The charge is known as negligent discharge and can result in three years in jail as well as up to $10,000 in fines.

 If the gun was fired accidentally, however, you cannot be charged with negligent discharge.
 The law is clear that it must be fired wilfully in order for you to be convicted.
 This is one defense that can be used by our legal team.

 Another regulation regarding the carrying of firearms is that it is illegal for a felon to be in possession of a firearm.
 Though citizens have the right to bear arms as afforded by the Constitution, the Supreme Court has made clear that this is a conditional right, and convicted felons lose that right.

 The gun still counts as a gun even in these circumstances: